 3. What can HRLA do to help regulate the lake levels – in spring/summer season and winter season?

-The HRLA president is in contact with Eagle Creek Energy and through this website we will keep our membership informed of significant water level changes.
+The HRLA president is in contact with Eagle Creek RE and through this website we will keep our membership informed of significant water level changes.
 Nature does come into play with spring rains, or extreme cold temperatures in the winter.

 4. Can we get a notice on when the lake levels will drop?